 How to Get a Contract

-Penn State Housing and Food Services uses eLiving, an online housing system, to manage all functions of a student's housing contract and meal plan.
+Penn State Housing and Food Services uses eLiving, an online housing system, to manage student Housing and Food Services (HFS) Contracts and meal plans.

-While all students use eLiving, the processes are different for incoming first-year students vs. current Penn State students.
-It's important for you to know that housing is not guaranteed for any student, and some students who request a housing contract may not receive an offer.
+While all students use eLiving, there are separate processes for incoming first-year students and current Penn State students.
+Housing is not guaranteed for any student, and some students who request on-campus living may not receive an offer.

 For more information, visit the eLiving website or follow the links below.

 If you're a first-year student who is accepting your offer of admission by logging on to MyPennState using your Friends of Penn State (FPS account), you'll be informed if on-campus housing is available as you go through that process.
 If housing is available, you'll need to pay the fees ($230 non-refundable general deposit fees and $100 non-refundable housing reservation fee, for a total of $330).
 Then you must agree to the Terms, Conditions, and Regulations of the HFS contract and the housing and financial statements.
 After you've completed those steps, you will have successfully accepted your offer of admission and the HFS Contract.
 You will get an email confirming this.

 The Campus Meal Plan will automatically be defaulted to a level two; to modify the meal plan level or add housing preferences (building, roommate, etc.), log on to eLiving using your FPS account.
 You can modify preferences until May 15.

 Please note that housing fills quickly — even though you have until May 1 to accept the offer of admission, housing can be full by early spring.
 We may not be able to accommodate all students who are interested in living on campus.